Federal Signal Modulator: Illinois

-The Modulators in Chicago's siren system formerly used to run on the noticeably different and somewhat off-putting Alternate Wail tone during tornado warnings in order to vary from emergency vehicle sirens, often mistaken for being broken, malfunctioning, or hacked.
-Recordings of the siren have been uploaded to YouTube, with the videos reaching millions of views.
-Many people refer the Modulator as the "Chicago Siren", "Scary Tornado Siren", "Cthulhu" and "Siren Head" due to the unsettling nature of the tone.
+The Modulators in Chicago's siren system formerly used to run on the Alternate Wail tone during tornado warnings in order to vary from emergency vehicle sirens.
 However, in O'Hare International Airport, instead of using the main UV Wail or Attack, they use an Eclipse 8 (possibly) sound card doing attack.
-Before that is the Westminster Chimes.
-The city of Chicago no longer does its Alternate Wail mode (possibly due to its popularity), and was replaced by Attack mode in the late 2010s.
+Before that is the Westminster Chimes and voice.
+The city of Chicago no longer does its Alternate Wail mode, and was replaced by Attack mode in the late 2010s.